Corbin Carroll Player Props: Diamondbacks vs. Twins

 Corbin Carroll At The Plate

-- Carroll has 106 hits, which is best among Arizona hitters this season, while batting .278 with 48 extra-base hits.
+- Carroll leads Arizona in total hits (106) this season while batting .277 with 48 extra-base hits.

-- Among qualifying hitters, he ranks 29th in batting average, while his on-base percentage ranks 32nd and he is 10th in slugging.
+- Among the qualified hitters in MLB action, he ranks 31st in batting average, 30th in on-base percentage, and 10th in slugging.

-- Carroll has had an RBI in 40 games this year (38.5%), including 15 multi-RBI outings (14.4%).
+- Carroll has had an RBI in 40 games this season (38.1%), including 15 multi-RBI outings (14.3%).
 He has also driven home three or more of his team's runs in two contests.

-- In 53 of 104 games this year, he has scored, and 20 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.